Testicular Cancer

 Risk factors that contribute to testicular cancer include:

-Treatment of testicular cancer is dependent on a number of factors, including the type of germ cell tumor, the stage of the cancer, risk of relapse, fertility considerations and patient preference.
+Treatment of testicular cancer is dependent on a number of factors, including the type of germ cell tumor, cancer stage, risk of relapse, fertility considerations and patient preference.

-For more information on treatment, visit Testicular Cancer Canada, or the Testicular Cancer Awareness Foundation.
+For more information on treatment, visit the Testicular Cancer Awareness Foundation or the Canadian Cancer Society.

 Stories from Survivors